 The new name refers to the hundred days between Napoleon Bonaparte escaping imprisonment and the battle of Waterloo.
 After a year of peace the battle had to be won by both sides and just like Hundred Days and their new album it was an all or nothing situation.

 Since then they have not let up on their on going tour introducing their own brand of hard rock to as many people as possible along the way recording follow up EP “Rise”.

-Now Hundred Days are back with their new album “Mission Exodus” and this one is the biggest and best yet.
+Next came album “Mission Exodus” and this one is the biggest and best yet.
 Mostly recorded by the band themselves the record offers a mix of classic rock, high drama and some fun stuff.
 This 12 song/15 track album contains three tracks recorded at The Animal Farm studios in London and a bonus track from a live radio show ‘Live at Orchard’ broadcast on Glastonbury FM.
 The album is out now from all good digital stockists.

 Currently the band are writing and recording a new album to be released later in 2014.
 In the meantime you can the catch a taste of the new material if you find the band on the live scene.

 Good heavy rock music made by a lasting friendship and a solid understanding of the craft of song writing, this is Hundred Days.

 2011 Mission Exodus – Album

 2011 Burn in Hell – Single

 2010 Suicide Joe – Single

 2004 Run on the Rooftops – Album